Caldarie/flutter_tflite_audio/README.md

         isAsset: true);
 ```

-4. Call the future startAudioRecognition() and assign values for the arguments:
+4. To get the results, call the future startAudioRecognition().
+Assign values to the following arguments to fit your custom model:

     **sampleRate** - determines the number of samples per second